From carcass to crackers in a day: Inside Bali’s pork skin factories

 I didn’t know where to start.
-But, rather than get lost in an online directory, we decided to start with the wisdom of the streets.
+But, rather than get lost in an online directory, I decided to start with the wisdom of the streets.
 So we asked a seller: where did you get these crackers?
 He pointed to a street in a neighbourhood nearby, and we followed the trail.

-Once the skin has been shaved and chopped into squares, it is deep-fried and drained.
+Once the pig’s skin has been shaved and chopped into squares, it is deep-fried and drained.
 The floor glistens with oil and water.
 I had to tread cautiously to avoid slipping and knocking over vats of hot oil while moving about with my camera.

 About this story